The Kingfisher and Sand Martin have each lost many of their natural nesting sites where streams and rivers have been diverted,

 - Weight 10kg

-Due to the size and material this kingfisher nest tunnel is delivered on a pallet. (shipping prices may vary)
+Due to the size and material this kingfisher nest tunnel is delivered on a pallet. (shipping times and prices may vary)